omr-turbo/gc-arrays-tutorial/worksheet.md

 ## You're Done!!

-Thank you very much for participating in this guide!
+Thank you very much for participating in this workshop!

 ## Bonus Task: Implement compressed references